mojadev/customelement-store-binding/README.md

-# Redux Custom Elements Bindings
+# Customelement Store-Binding

 ## About

-Minimal boilerplate redux bindings for web components with the following features:
+Minimal boilerplate redux-ish store bindings for web components with the following features:

 - Based on decorators rather than connect / map function boilerplate
 - Test-friendly without forcing an approach to the user